Peptide-powered wellness.

 The treatment

 Finasteride and minoxidil are the two medications with the strongest, longest track record for male pattern hair loss, and both are FDA-approved generic medications.
 Finasteride is typically a once-daily oral tablet.
-Minoxidil is available as a topical solution or foam, and physicians may prescribe low-dose oral minoxidil where appropriate.
+Minoxidil is available as a topical solution or foam, and clinicians may prescribe low-dose oral minoxidil where appropriate.
 Many patients use both together, since they work through different mechanisms.
-The specific medication, form, and dose are decided individually by the prescribing physician based on your intake — not every patient is a candidate for every option.
+The specific medication, form, and dose are decided individually by the prescribing clinician based on your intake — not every patient is a candidate for every option.

 Finasteride safety — read this carefully

 Finasteride is an FDA-approved medication, but it carries real risks you should understand before starting.
 Some men taking finasteride experience sexual side effects, including reduced libido, erectile difficulty, or changes in ejaculation.
 In most men these effects resolve after stopping the medication, but a smaller number of men report symptoms that persist even after they stop taking it — a pattern sometimes described as post-finasteride syndrome.
 Mood changes and depression have also been reported.
-These risks are real and are not downplayed here: you should weigh them carefully and discuss your full medical history and any concerns with the physician during intake before deciding whether finasteride is right for you.
+These risks are real and are not downplayed here: you should weigh them carefully and discuss your full medical history and any concerns with the clinician during intake before deciding whether finasteride is right for you.

 Who it's for